digicademy/hydra-scraper/README.md

 4. `data` provides the data storage objects `Uri`, `UriList`, `Label`, `LabelList`, `UriLabel`, `UriLabelList`, `Date`, `DateList`, and `Incipit`.
 They include data serialisation logic and namespace normalization.
 5. `extract` is a special module to provide `ExtractFeedInterface` and `ExtractFeedElementInterface`.
 These include generic functions to extract XML or RDF data.
 6. `map` is another special module to provide `MapFeedInterface` and `MapFeedElementInterface`.
 These include generic functions to generate text content or RDF triples.
-7. `types` provides a set of type lists and look-up functions.
-These can be used to identify whether a URI from an authority file refers to a person, an organisation, a location, or an event.
+7. `lookup` provides a `Lookup` object as well as type lists for authority files.
+These can be used to identify whether a URI refers to a person, an organisation, a location, an event, or something else.

 Two additional sets of classes use the `extract` and `map` interfaces to provide extraction and mapping routines for particular formats.
 These routines provide a `Feed` and/or a `FeedElement` object depending on what the format provides.
 These format-specific objects are called from the `Job` object listed above.